 Due to the sheer variety of options, choosing the right coffee mug is not an easy task.
 However, if you stop to consider a few details, you may find it easier to narrow down your options.

-Consider How You Plan to Use the Coffee Mug
+How Do You Plan to Use Coffee Mug?

 What is the difference between a coffee cup and a coffee mug?
 A coffee mug typically refers to a large cup that includes a handle.
 However, the term is not strictly defined.